Oban and area

 - The Calmac package for Duart Castle enables you to travel by ferry from Oban to Craignure and board the bus to visit Duart Castle without taking your own car.
 This operates from May to mid October.
 You can get your travel tickets from the Caledonian Macbrayne ferry office in Oban.

 - CalMac operates a day cruise to the isle of Coll plus a guided tour of the island.
 Visit the CalMac ferry web site for details.
-Sundays, Mondays, Wednesdays from 27 March - 28 September 2016.
+Sundays and Wednesdays during the summer.

 - Based in Easdale (south of Oban), Sea.fari Adventures (Oban) offer regular trips in a rigid inflatable boat.
 These include the Corryvreckan whirlpool, Colonsay, Iona/Staffa, the Garvellachs and whale watching.
 Visit Scotland 4 star wildlife trip boat operator.
 Private charter available.
 Tel: 01852 300003.